gabroo/evomorph/README.md

 ## Help

-Protobuf references can be built using Bazel.
+Documentation for protobuf can be built from source.

 ```
-bazel[isk] build docs:all
+bazel[isk] build docs
 ```

 Output files will be available in `build/bin/docs` in HTML and Markdown format.